Richard-Ge/PersonalProjects/Indeed-Webscrape/README.txt

 - Try using an API (RESTful?
 ODBC?) to connect Python and HTML/SQL

 - Calculate upload date & time from the age!

+- Non-enterprise: subscribe to a virtual instance, install MySql on it, just update it a few times a day (need to optimize for best update times: (early) morning? afternoon/evening?